You are here

 Permanent Impairment Compensation

 A client requests to be assessed for permanent impairment (PI) compensation under MRCA, the client has a number of accepted service-related conditions, where two conditions were caused by a motor vehicle accident.
 The client has also received a third-party settlement with respect of the motor vehicle accident.
-Therefore the impairment with respect of the same cause of action (injuries and associated impairment as a result of the accident) should not be included for the purposes of calculating the PI compensation.
+Therefore the impairment with respect of the same cause of action (injuries and associated impairment as a result of the accident) is not compensable under MRCA should not be included for the purposes of calculating the PI compensation.

 - Eligible for incapacity payments - where the psychological injury was the condition which first caused the incapacity for work, and medical certification is provided that confirms the client is still unfit for work as a result of this condition.
 Although the condition caused by the motor vehicle accident causes an incapacity; the client was first incapacitated for a separate cause of action and therefore the third party settlement will not preclude the client from receiving incapacity benefits.